hugoagno3/mCP/README.md

  *my_protein_complex_mcp_list[1][1]* is a dataframe composed of the Id proteins of the proteins, names, and fractions and its correspondig intensities per fraction.
 Names are annotated to the uniprot accesion Ids by a repository R package called gprofiler2.

  *my_protein_complex_mcp_list[1][2]* is a correlation matrix of these elements,  this correlation matrix is done by Pearson correlations (but kendall and spearman algoriths are also posible in that step). and calculates a matrix correlation between all detected component of each present protein complex.

+The list of potential protein complexes is the input for the next function called cpp_plotter.
+This is the first filter for  Then it filters protein complexes composed by at least 2 component with intensities different from cero.
+Then the first filter is runned: The filter is based in a minimun definition of protien complex.
+So in this step it keep only protein complexes with at least one significant coelution hit.

 - `cpp_plotter()`: The cpp_plotter() function takes a list of potential protein complexes as input.
 The function first filters out any complexes composed of less than 2 components with non-zero intensities.
 Then, it applies a filter based on the minimum definition of a protein complex, keeping only complexes with at least one significant co-elution hit.
 The function also filters the list of complexes based on the presence of co-eluting proteins, requiring at least one binary interaction higher than the filter for proteins within the candidate complex.
 Finally, cpp_plotter() generates complexome profiling plots, heatmaps, and network plots of the proteins within the selected complexes.

-The list of potential protein complexes is the input for the next function called cpp_plotter.
-This is the first filter for  Then it filters protein complexes composed by at least 2 component with intensities different from cero.
-Then the first filter is runned: The filter is based in a minimun definition of protien complex.
-So in this step it keep only protein complexes with at least one significant coelution hit. filters the list of protein complexes based on the presence of co-eluting proteins calculates as a minimun of 1 binary interactions higher that the filter of protien within the candidate protein complex and creates complexome profiling plots, heatmaps and networks plots of proteins with in protein complexes of the selected complexes.
+- `cpp_plt_sim()`: Is an intermediate function used in Monte-Carlo-Simulations fdr_mCP().
+The function is the same function that cpp_plotter(), but it is prepared to use a vector of different filters according to the average of pearson correllation detected to each protein complex (higher than the first filter).
+The function requires a list of potential protein complexes as input.
+The function first filters out any complexes composed of less than 2 components with non-zero intensities.
+Then, it applies a filter based on the minimum definition of a protein complex, keeping only complexes with at least one significant co-elution hit.
+The function also filters the list of complexes based on the presence of co-eluting proteins, requiring at least one binary interaction higher than the filter for proteins within the candidate complex.
+Finally, cpp_plt_sim() generates complexome profiling plots, heatmaps, and network plots of the proteins within the selected complexes.

 *my_protein_complex_mpp_ploter[1][1]* The first object is a profile of proteins, fractions vs intensities.
 *my_protein_complex_mpp_ploter[1][2]* The second object is the number of Hits detected in the experiment as the number of significant binary interactions.
 So binare pearson correlations values in the experiment higher than a filter.
 *my_protein_complex_mpp_ploter[1][3]* The name of the proteins involved in the Binary interaction detected.
 *my_protein_complex_mpp_ploter[1][3]* Pearson correlation detected higher than the filter of the detected binaries interactions.
 *my_protein_complex_mpp_ploter[1][4]* Network heatmap constructed from the correlation matrix.

+- `mcp_fdr()`: This function performs different matrix from your experimental matrix and evaluates this "fake matrix" into  mCP workflow by using the selected filter then calculates the FDR based in montecarlo simulations and the real result of protein complexes detected in your experiment.